Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-2pUioeu_oKE.md

 ### Transcript

-> interview with samurais please i need to know we will you know we will reveal it in the future in the future
+> interview with samurais please I need to know we will you know we will reveal it in the future in the future